Exhaust Fans for Kitchen and Bath

 Between the fan blades and the exterior of your home (end of the duct) lies a volume of air (the calm air in the exhaust duct).
 This duct may be short, long or have a number of bends.

-If you decide to become an amateur mechanical engineer when installing your system, don't complain to me or the manufacturer if your fan doesn't seem to work.
+If you decide to become an amateur mechanical engineer when installing your system and guess at how to install the duct piping, don't complain to me or the manufacturer if your fan doesn't seem to work.